-In order to ensure that your aviator projects meet this permissions model, Rackspace may periodically audit the permissions being passed to the project and require adjustments to to utilize the least permissive model.
+To ensure that your Aviator or Service Blocks projects meet this permissions model, Rackspace might periodically audit the permissions being passed to the project and require adjustments to use the least permissive model.

-Rackspace will add a service account with the Project Owner role to each of
+Rackspace adds a service account with the Project Owner role to each of

 Google Organization Permissions¶